CharlesTaylor7/acronymia/README.md

 3. `rustup target add wasm32-unknown-unknown` - add the ability to compile Rust to WebAssembly
 4. `cargo install cargo-generate` - install `cargo-generate` binary (should be installed automatically in future)
 5. `npm install -g sass` - install `dart-sass` (should be optional in future)

-# Acronymia

-## What is?

-Acroynymia is a game you play with your friends.
-It's like party games such as Apples to apples or quiplash.

-## Scrabble bag
-There's a scrabble (ish) bag of letters.

-1 of each letter for now.

-Future:
-ratio matches the ratio of first letters in the english language

-## Pick a judge ( rotates)

-The judge pulls out letters at random from the bag.

-Always 3 for now.

-Future:
-Roll a 1 d6.
-Add 2.
-So a random range from 3 to 8.

-## People submit

-Private submission of choices.
-They get an input box per letter and type words.

-## Judge selects

-Points assigned, next round.
-each person is judge twice.

-### Architecture

-Web sockets or Polling?
-> whichever the framework makes easier

-No database.

-Central server thread with in memory state.

-Pages:
-(1) Lobby (/) (root)
-(2) Active Game (SPA) (/game/<code>/)
-(3) Game configaration (Future) (/game/<code>/config)

-### TODO

-- [ ] Lobby with no passcode
-- [ ] passcode